-San Antonio is a tourist destination, which means downtown is flooded with restaurants claim to offer authentic taste of our city.
+San Antonio is a tourist destination, which means downtown is flooded with restaurants that claim to offer an authentic taste of our city.
 Some of them offer pricier versions of the same food you can find elsewhere in town, while others are straight-up tourist traps.

 From Japanese street food to inventive American cuisine to vegan tacos, you can find just what you want in the heart of Alamo City.